 Evolution happens when organisms adapt in order to survive successfully in new environments.
 These adaptations increase an organism’s ability to attract mates, avoid predators, and find food.
 Animals or plants that don’t adapt must either move out of the habitat or die out.
+The business climate has gone through some rapid changes in recent years and, just like animals, organizations must adapt to the new environment or face extinction.

 Adapt or perish

-The business climate has gone through some rapid changes over the previous year and, just like animals, organizations must adapt to the new environment or face extinction.
 Just as organisms must attract mates, avoid predators, and find food, companies must build relationships with customers, beat the competition, and make sales.

 No matter how assiduously a male bird chases a female, if he doesn’t have the feathers, he doesn’t get the mate.
 If he has traits that make him attractive to females of his species (color, size, behaviors), he’ll get all the attention he wants.